 Traditional metal braces are the most common type of braces and are more comfortable today than ever before.
 Made of high-grade stainless steel, metal braces straighten your teeth using metal brackets and archwires.
 With metal braces, you have the option of adding colored elastics (rubber bands) for a more unique and colorful smile.

 Ceramic braces are made of clear materials and are therefore less visible on your teeth than metal braces.
-For this reason, ceramic braces are used mainly on older teenagers and adult patients who have cosmetic concerns.
 While they are visually less prominent, they do require more attention to oral hygiene as ceramic braces are larger and are more brittle than their metal counterparts.
 For these reasons, ceramic braces are used on upper front teeth and not on the lower teeth.

 Between the ages of 11 and 15 is the most common time for orthodontics, and for good reasons.
 By age 12 to 13, most if not all of the permanent teeth have come in and are in place so that crooked teeth, gaps, and bad bites can easily be detected.
 These problems will hardly ever correct themselves, so this is when most parents decide to seek orthodontic treatment.